-Electricity Company provides electricity to its consumer on a regular basis, and the consumer receives the bill after the end of the month.
-Therefore, a consumer-like entity has to make provision accordingly at the end of the month.
+Electricity company provides electricity to its consumer regularly, and the consumer receives the bill after the end of the month.
+Therefore, a consumer-like entity has to make provisions accordingly at the end of the month.

-In regular practice, many companies are giving post-sales discounts to its dealer and distributors quarterly/half-yearly/ annually on achieving the target at the end of the scheme period for which company has to make provision on a monthly basis to match the sales VS discount for giving the correct monthly financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+In regular practice, many companies give post-sales discounts to their dealers on a quarterly, half-yearly, or annual basis for achieving a target at the end of the scheme period.
+The company must make monthly provisions to match the sales vs. discount for giving the correct monthly financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
 These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels..

 Example #9 – Depreciation

-By doing the above entry value of Machinery will decrease by $400 at the end of the year.
+The above entry value of the machinery will decrease by $400 at the end of the year.

 Example #10 – Audit Fees

-In every organization, Audit Fees have been paid after completion of the year because Audit is happening after completion of the Audit Period.
-Therefore, the entity has to take a provision of Audit fees in his books of accounts.
+In every organization, audit fees are paid after the completion of the year or after the audit period.
+Therefore, the entity has to provide audit fees in its books of accounts.

-Accrual Method of accounting gives a fair and correct picture of the business.
-It shows what is precisely happening in the business on a real-time basis.
-Expenses and revenue booked in the year for which they are related not at the time of cash inflow or outflow and gives the correct profit & Loss for the year.
-The accrual method of accounting helps investors also to make decisions.
-Medium and big organizations are using the accrual method of accounting.
-Small organizations are not using the accrual method because of its complexity and cost.
+The accrual method of accounting gives a fair and correct picture of the business.
+It shows what is precisely happening in the industry on a real-time basis.
+Expenses and revenue are booked in the year for which they are related and not at the time of cash inflow or outflow, which give the correct profit & loss for the year.
+The accrual method of accounting helps investors to make decisions.
+Medium and large organizations use the accrual method of accounting.
+Small organizations do not use the accrual method because of its complexity and cost.

-In the accrual method system, more manpower required as compared to the cash method.
-Therefore, it involves a cost also.
+More workforce is required in the accrual method than in the cash method.
+Therefore, it also involves a cost.

 This has been a guide to Accrual Accounting Examples.
-Here we discuss the top 10 most common examples of Accrual Accounting along with its journal entries.
+Here we discuss the top 10 most common accrual accounting examples and journal entries.
 You can learn more about Financing from the following articles –